MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 </td></tr> </table>

 However, you can use additional columns to  hold values relevant to that key.
-For example, instead of the two separate lists above, you can combine this information into a single multi-column list, as shown below.
+For example, instead of the two separate lists above, you can combine this information into a single multiple-column list, as shown below.

 |Email address|Status|
 |--------------|--------------|